Automate Larastan with GitHub Actions!

 on:

-You can decide which actions trigger the workflow.
+You can decide what action will trigger the workflow to run

 The code we will use this time is triggered by "pushing to GitHub" and executes Larastan

-In addition to the push timing, you can also set triggers in detail, such as triggering when a pull request is created, or only when a specified branch is pushed.
+You can not only set the timing of the push, but also set detailed triggers, such as triggering when a pull request is created, or only when a specified branch is pushed

 jobs:

-This is an item where you write the processes that will be executed within the workflow.
+This is the section where you write the processes that will be executed within the workflow

 For example, to run Larastan, you need to install php, composer, and Larastan